H\"older regularity of stable solutions to semilinear elliptic equations up to $\mathbf{\mathbb{R}^9}$: full quantitative proofs: Introduction

 Then,

 for some dimensional constants $\gamma>0$ and $C$. }\end{five}

 To use this result as second ingredient towards the H\"older estimate, it would suffice to have the exponent $2+\gamma$ to be 2 (as it was the case in the interior regularity).
-However, as a novelty with respect to the interior theory, Theorem~\ref{thm:2bdry} will be used also to establish the control of $u$ by $u_r$ (that is, Theorem~\ref{thm:3bdry}, our main result).
-For this, having the integrability exponent $2+\gamma$ larger than 2 will be crucial.
+However, as a novelty with respect to the interior theory, Proposition~\ref{prop:2bdry} will be used also to establish the control of $u$ by $u_r$ (that is, Proposition~\ref{prop:3bdry}).
+For this, having the integrability exponent $2+\gamma$ larger than 2 will be useful.

+The last ingredient, on control up to the boundary of the solution $u$ by its radial derivative $u_r$, is where \cite{CFRS} used a contradiction-compactness argument (Step~2 of the proof of Proposition 6.3 in that paper) in addition to a new delicate result.
+To explain the new result, it is interesting to first look at the extreme case $u_r\equiv 0$ ---this can be seen as a first validity test for a boundary version of estimate \eqref{step3CFRS}.
+In fact, such case had to be analyzed also in the contradiction-compactness proof of \cite{CFRS} ---as well as in the interior case, as described above in Remark~\ref{rem:hole}.
+In contrast with the interior case, ``bad news'' arise here.
+Indeed, there exist nonzero nonnegative superharmonic functions $u$ in $B_1^+$ which vanish on $\partial^0 B_{1}^+$ and are 0-homogeneous (i.e., for which $u_r\equiv 0$) ---obviously, they are not smooth at the origin, but belong to $W^{1,2}(B_{1}^+)$ when $n\ge 3$.
+An example is given by the function

+This is the key reason behind the fact that the new boundary result, Proposition~\ref{prop:3bdry} below, does not hold in the class of superharmonic functions which are smooth up to the flat boundary, as we will show in all detail in Remark~\ref{rk:not-superh}.